gmohre/wikinotes/wiki_review.md

 ## Key Features

 + Mid : What are the differences between a visitor and a staff user.
 Permission groups.
 Connecting a Person to your user.
 + Hi: What does being a logged in User allow you to do?
 What does it enable in our system?

 + Lo: User model, different tracking methods, apis available.

 ### Product

-1. How can I log in ?
-2. How can I register?
-3. How can I change my user properties?
-4. How do I log out?
-5. Why would I want to log in?
+1. Why would I want to log in?
     1. Comments
+        - comments gif
     2. Crowdsourcing
+        - sweet map interaction gif
     3. Discover
+        - sweet discover gif
     4. Cms Census?
     5. Pledge Free Stream
+        - pledge free language
     6. Email This (Proto Social Sharing :3)
+        - discuss social features on a larger scale?
+2. How can I log in ?
+    - login button animation
+3. How can I register?
+    - registration animation
+4. How can I change my user properties?

+5. How do Ido  log out?

 ### Staff
 1. The Admin Site